This page was reviewed under our medical and editorial policy by

 The cervix contains two parts: the endocervix and the exocervix.

-In between these two areas is where cancer cells most often develop—it’s called the “transformation zone.”
+Cancer cells most often develop in between these two areas in what's called the “transformation zone.”
 In order to properly diagnose cervical cancer, doctors perform a biopsy of this tissue if a Pap smear yielded abnormal results.

 Endocervical curettage, also known as endocervical scraping and is performed as part of the colposcopic exam, especially if the cervix appears abnormal.
 It's also done when the transformation zone isn’t visible with a colposcopy.